Does your small business need an employee handbook?

 There are quite a few websites where you can find employee handbook templates.
 For example, Human Resource Solutions in the UK provides a free employee handbook template on its website.
 The document is 40 pages long and quite detailed, so it would be a good starting point for creating your own document.

 Or, for something more personalized, try this web-based tool provided by Rocket Lawyer.
 Instead of providing a template, it lets you build your own document online by providing information about your company and the policies you want to include.
 You need to sign up for a free trial of Rocket Lawyer membership in order to access the final result.

 There are plenty more templates and document builders out there.
-Try FitSmallBusiness, for example, or FormSwift.
+Try FitSmallBusiness, for example.
 Just keep in mind that some of the templates you’ll find online are tailored to the rules in particular countries, so you may need to change them and/or get legal advice if you’re based elsewhere.